-The solid lines in Figure 3 refer to the optimal monetary policy.
+The solid lines in Figure 3 refer to the monetary stance chosen by a benevolent global bank.
 If the shock is small enough, the optimal monetary policy maintains full employment.
 As the shock gets larger, so does the amount of inflation needed to sustain full employment.
 Once the shock gets too large, the cost of inflation becomes sufficiently high so that it is optimal for the central bank to allow for some unemployment.
-In term of quantities, the model implies that realistic values of the reallocation shock imply a significant trade off between inflation and economic slack.
-For instance, suppose that the share of tradables in consumptions expenditure rises from 0.3 to 0.35, roughly in line with the recent experience of the United States.
-Then a rise in inflation of around 2 percentage points would be needed to maintain full employment.
-Absent any increase in inflation, the economy would experience a large rise in unemployment of around 10 percentage points (see the dashed lines in the right panel).19
+In term of quantities, the model implies that realistic values of the reallocation shock imply a significant trade off between inflation and economic slack.24 For instance, suppose that the share of tradables in consumption expenditure rises from 0.3 to 0.33, roughly in line with the three percentage points increase seen in the US during the pandemic.
+Then a rise in inflation of around 1.5 percentage points would be needed to maintain full employment.
+Absent any increase in inflation, the economy would experience a large rise in unemployment of around 8 percentage points (see the dashed lines in the right panel).25